 While typically you see mushrooms alongside fancy chicken dinners, you can really just roast up some mushrooms in 15 minutes for a perfect side or a keto friendly and vegetarian-friendly lunch.

 Surprisingly, plain mushrooms are pretty filling on their own!

 Additionally, roasted garlic whole mushrooms also make a perfect appetizer and you can easily add them on a skewer or serve with toothpicks for a grab-and-go platter.

 Do you need to peel the mushroom tops off the stems?

 - NO!!
 The entire mushroom is super good and works well for this recipe.
 As far as timing is concerned, the mushrooms can be done in as little as 15 minutes but can take up to 20 minutes if they are larger.
 They key is that you can easily cut into them.

 What is the difference between white button mushrooms and cremini mushrooms?

 - White button mushrooms are young mushrooms and typically white- these are the ones I not only like to cook with but also like to eat raw.
 Cremini are middle aged mushrooms (I cooked them with steak a lot) and robust savory mushrooms that are older, are portobello’s.

 Are garlic Mushrooms keto?

 - Yes!
-This garlic mushroom recipe gets a Grade A from Carb manager!
+This garlic mushroom side dish recipe gets a Grade A from Carb manager!
 See estimated nutritional values below.